FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/active_passive_ux/_index.md

 > **Note**
 >
-> See Shared file system prerequisites for details.
+> Note: See Shared file system prerequisites for details.

 You can use a single key for a multi-node installation, as either: